snapscript/snap/README.md

 #### Mario

-This is a clone of the Mario Game comes with the full source code in addition to the images and sounds.
+This is a clone of the [Mario](https://en.wikipedia.org/wiki/Mario_Bros.) game comes with the full source code in addition to the images and sounds.
 It has been written twice, once with full static typing and one with dynamic typing.
 Below is a YouTube video of the program being run and debugged with Snap Studio.